Seventy-one years later

 Being tortured by the Nazis left Kalman Shlomo ill.
 He’s still ill when the Nazis decide to perform a selection.
 Anyone in the ghetto who is too old, or too young, anyone too sick, is shipped to Auschwitz.
 Ramek’s mother brings out some lipstick and dabbles it on the boys’ and their father’s cheeks.
 Two of Ramek’s cousins, only children, aren’t so lucky: the Nazis pick them out.

-They escape by sliding down and hiding in the building’s outside sewer ditch, a single hole set into the ground, swimming in everyone’s urine and shit.
+They escape by sliding down and hiding in the building’s outside sewer ditch, a single hole set into the ground, swimming in everyone’s urine and feces.
 But only that time.
 The next selection, Nazis force them onto the train to Auschwitz.
 Iddy never saw them again.

 Kalman Shlomo is dying.
 He’s only forty-three.
 Ramek and Yisrael, both brothers, are standing at their father’s deathbed to hear his last words.
 “I will never get nachas from these beautiful boys.”
 I picture him: sad, filled with regret for so many things . . . mainly, that he would not see his children grow up.
 There must have been so much to say.
 So much to be there for.